 Rank in Heaven: Castiel and Uriel's superior; Fallen Angel

 Anna Milton is Castiel and Uriel's fallen ex-commander who wanted to experience life as a human before the Apocalypse rolled in.
 With the combined forces of Heaven and Hell after her, she looks to take back her grace so she can protect herself.
-Portrayed by Julie McNiven, Anna first appears in "I Know What You Did Last Summer"
+Anna first appears in "I Know What You Did Last Summer".

 - Angelic Beauty: Anna has a very innocent and ethereal look.

-- Apologetic Attacker: Her attitude throughout "The Song Remains the Same"; she doesn't want to kill Sam, but feels she must to save the world.
-She also apologizes to Mary when she is about to kill her.
+- Apologetic Attacker: Her attitude throughout "The Song Remains the Same".
+She doesn't want to kill Sam, but feels she must to save the world.
+She even pauses to apologize to Mary when she is about to kill her too.